Canal House

 No analysis available

-The remarks repeatedly and explicitly state that the building is fully insured, including references to 100% hurricane coverage.
-This is strong, consistent evidence across multiple listings.
-Confidence is very high.
+The remarks repeatedly and clearly state that the building is fully insured, including multiple references to 100% hurricane coverage.
+This is strong direct evidence, so confidence is very high.

 No analysis available